 The Diabetes UK Helpline is a dedicated diabetes helpline for all people with diabetes, their family or friends, and people who are worried they might be at risk.

-The confidential helpline is staffed by trained counsellors who have extensive knowledge of diabetes.
+Call our confidential helpline to talk to our highly trained advisors – they have counselling skills and an extensive knowledge of diabetes.
 They can provide information about the condition, take the time to talk things through and explore emotional, social, psychological or practical difficulties.

 How can we help?